todar/VBA-Style-Guide/README.md

 ## Comments

   <a name="description-header-comment"></a><a name="3.1"></a>
   - [3.1](#description-header-comment) Above the function should be a simple description of what the function does.
+Keep it simple.

   <a name="doc--comment"></a><a name="3.2"></a>
   - [3.1](#doc--comment) Just inside the function is where I will put important details.
 This could be author, library references, notes, Ect.
 I've styled this to be similar to [JSDoc documentation](https://devdocs.io/jsdoc/).